SiuZheng/Flower102/README.md

     streamlit run app.py
     ```

-2. Open your web browser and navigate to the URL shown in the terminal (usually `http://localhost:8501`).
+2. Open your web browser and navigate to the URL shown in the terminal.
 3. Upload an image of a flower to see the classification results.

 ## Project Structure